kevinyangnz/osrs-quests-db/DESIGN.md

-* levels, denoting each level number a player can achieve and the xp required to reach said level
+* `levels`, denoting each level number a player can achieve and the xp required to reach said level
-* skills, denoting the details of each skill the player can level up
+* `skills`, denoting the details of each skill the player can level up

-* quests, conveying the details of each quest
+* `quests`, conveying the details of each quest
-* quest_xp_gained, tracking the xp gained in certain skills from completeing each quest
+* `quest_xp_gained`, tracking the xp gained in certain skills from completeing each quest
-* quest_prerequisites, represents the quests the player must have completed in order to finish each quest
+* `quest_prerequisites`, represents the quests the player must have completed in order to finish each quest
-* skill_prerequisites, represents the skill level prerequisites for each quest
+* `skill_prerequisites`, represents the skill level prerequisites for each quest
-* other_quest_prerequisites, represents miscellaneous requirements for each quest
+* `other_quest_prerequisites`, represents miscellaneous requirements for each quest

-* players, shows basic account details for each player
+* `players`, shows basic account details for each player
-* player_skills, denotes the skill levels for each of the 23 skills for each player
+* `player_skills`, denotes the skill levels for each of the 23 skills for each player
-* player_quests_completed, records the quests that each player has completed (can also be used to find uncompleted quests)
+* `player_quests_completed`, records the quests that each player has completed (can also be used to find uncompleted quests)